Opensourceful/WolfFlow-Cookiecutter/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 - Include comments where necessary
 - Write tests for new features

-## RooFlow Specific Guidelines
+## WolfFlow Specific Guidelines

-When working with RooFlow:
+When working with WolfFlow:

-1. Keep system prompts in the `.roo` directory
+1. Keep system prompts in the `.Wolf` directory
-2. Update `.rooignore` when adding files that should be excluded from context
+2. Update `.Wolfignore` when adding files that should be excluded from context
 3. Document any changes to mode configurations

 Thank you for your contributions!